dissidently/iOS-SpriteKit-Pong/README.md

     }
 ```

-This approach will still require further nested conditionals to determine the outcome based on both bodies in the contact, which for all but the most trivial of simulations will most likely be the case.
+This approach will still require further nested conditionals to determine the outcome based on both bodies in the contact, which (for all but the most trivial of simulations) will most likely be the case.

 ## Physics Body Contacts with Double Dispatch

 Using the Visitor pattern we can double dispatch the outcome of the contact based on both bodies.
-The contact delegate no longer discerns the categroies of the physics body, its implementation shrinks to just the following.
+The contact delegate no longer discerns the categories of the physics body, its implementation shrinks to just the following.

 ```objective-c
 - (void)didBeginContact:(SKPhysicsContact *)contact